Proposed amendments to Rules and Regulations

 fluctuations in the FA

 membership from year to year.
-Another problem in the current system is
+Another problem in the current system

 the difficulty in collecting the annual membership fee.